 3.5.
 Rule #5: Know the Risk-to-Reward Ratio

 Before entering any trade, a proper risk assessment must ensure the potential reward justifies the risk.
 The Risk-to-Reward (R:R) ratio compares the potential profit of a trade to its potential loss.
-A common minimum is 1:2, meaning the aim is to make at least $2 for every $1 risked.

-This ensures that a trading system can remain profitable even with a win rate of only 50%.
-Through backtesting, traders can verify that their system has a positive expectancy with a favorable R:R ratio.
+A common minimum is 1:2, meaning you aim to make $2 for every $1 risked.
+This is vital because it determines your break-even win rate.
+With a 1:2 ratio, you only need to be right 33% of the time to break even (excluding costs).
+This ensures that a trading system can remain profitable even with a win rate of 50%.
+Through backtesting, traders can verify that their system has a positive expectancy with a favorable Risk-to-Reward ratio.

 4. How to Manage Risk in Trading Strategies